mattpap/masters-thesis/sphinx/src/groebner.rst

 As it was done with the definition of the function for computing s--polynomials, also in this case we simplified the implementation by skipping additional information about the ordering of monomials.
-This is not an issue, because SymPy assumes *lexicographic* ordering by default and allows to use *context managers* for configuring ordering post facto.
+This is not an issue, because |sympy| assumes *lexicographic* ordering by default and allows to use *context managers* for configuring ordering post facto.

 Termination of the algorithm